Table of Contents

 Film theorists like Laura Mulvey have long discussed the male gaze that pervades any film with a female character portrayed in an even remotely sexual light.
-Women and their experiences are consequentially distorted on screen.
 Jane Campion subverts this gaze, giving the woman power over it.
 She gets to the core of her characters and realizes them in striking, unglamorous clarity.

 The Piano is an impressive display of her work because of one particular challenge: a mute protagonist.
 With only Ada’s body language (and occasional interpretation offered by her daughter) to tell us anything about her, it’s Campion’s clever character development that makes the movie.